dzziyana/Parallel-Programming/Consensus.md

 #Slides-Lecture-26
 >[!
 A protocol for n threads:]
 > 1) All provide some value
-> 2) In the end, all agree on the same value (that was provided by at leas one thread)
+> 2) In the end, all agree on the same value (that was provided by at least one thread)

 ## Requirements on consensus protocol
 ### wait-free